-Apple Watch Fall Detection, a feature introduced in Series 4, is part of Apple’s overall commitment to wearer’s health and well-being, and is tightly integrated with your iPhone.
-Enabling the feature allows the Apple Watch to detect a hard fall, notifies you with a vibration tap on the wrist, and sounds an alarm.
+The Apple Watch fall detection feature was introduced with the Apple Watch Series 4 as part of Apple’s commitment to your health and well-being.
+Tightly integrated with your iPhone, it allows the Apple Watch to detect a hard fall, notify you with a vibration tap on the wrist, and sound an alarm.
 You can choose to contact local emergency services or dismiss the alert by pressing the watch's digital crown, tapping Close in the upper-left corner, or tapping the I'm OK button.
-Fall Detection works only with the Apple Watch Series 4 and Series 5, as older models don’t have the accelerometer and gyroscope power needed for this special feature.
+Fall detection works only with the Apple Watch Series 4 and Series 5.

-Once a call ends, the watch can then send a message to your predesignated emergency contacts from your Medical ID, complete with location information to inform friends or family of the fall and its call for help.
-For countries and regions with multiple emergency service numbers, Apple Watch will call the ambulance number.
+Once a call ends, the watch can send a message to your designated emergency contacts from your Medical ID, alongside location information to inform friends or family of the fall and its call for help.
+For places with multiple emergency services, the watch will call the ambulance number.

-Because this feature is especially useful to seniors and frail elderly who may be alone for significant periods of time, everyone who enters age 65 or over in the Apple Health app, automatically has the Fall Detection feature enabled.
-Those younger than 65 will have to manually enable it, and it may be a good idea for both kids and adults of all ages.
+Since this feature is especially useful to seniors or frail individuals who may be alone for significant periods of time, anyone who is 55 years old or over — and this is reflected in the Apple Health app — automatically has the fall detection feature enabled.
+While folks younger than 55 must manually enable it, fall detection is a handy feature for kids and adults of all ages.
 You can turn the feature on or off at will.
 Here’s how to use it.

-- Scroll to the bottom and toggle the switch for Fall Detection on or off.
+Step 3: Scroll to the bottom, and toggle the switch for Fall Detection on or off.

 Set up Medical ID on your iPhone

-Make sure your emergency contacts are notified about your fall by setting them up in Apple Health.
+Make sure your emergency contacts are notified about your fall by setting them up in the Apple Health app.
 Here’s how to do it.

-- Scroll to the bottom to find the add emergency contact button and tap.
+Step 4: Scroll to the bottom to find the Add Emergency Contact button and tap it.

-- That tap takes you to your contacts, where you can just tap the contact you want to register and designate their relationship to you.
-To change your contact or deregister the one you set up, tap the minus icon next to the contact.
+Step 5: That tap takes you to your contacts, where you can just tap the contact you want to register and designate their relationship to you.
+To change your contact or deregister the one you set up, tap the Minus icon next to the contact.
 Apple Watch derives your emergency contact from your Medical ID.

-- To make your Medical ID available from the lock screen, enable Show When Locked at the top of the window.
-In an emergency, this provides your information to first responders so they know basic things about any pre-existing medical conditions you may have.
+Step 6: To make your Medical ID available from the lock screen, enable Show When Locked at the top of the window.
+In an emergency, this provides your information to first responders so they know basic things about any medical conditions you may have.

 On your Watch